Filter Options

 1

-What are the popular routes?
+What are popular routes?

 “The classic trans-African journeys from the Cape to Cairo do still happen.
 However, most overland routes are less ambitious, coming together around Nairobi (for East Africa), and Cape Town or Johannesburg (for southern Africa).
 Flexibility is a byword for the overland safari industry, so you can often just join for the sections that interest you.
 The parks of central and southern Kenya and the country’s coast are a staple.
-So is the northern safari circuit and coast of Tanzania.
+So is the Northern safari circuit and coast of Tanzania.
 In East Africa, Rwanda is often combined with central and southern Tanzania, while those heading north may take in Uganda and even Ethiopia.
-Another common route begins in Cape Town, takes in major South African parks such as Kruger, then traverses either Botswana or Namibia on its way north through Zimbabwe, Zambia, Malawi and/or Mozambique.
+Another common route begins in Cape Town, takes in major South African parks such as Kruger National Park, then traverses either Botswana or Namibia on its way north through Zimbabwe, Zambia, Malawi and/or Mozambique.
 Join up all the dots, as some itineraries do, and you’ve the makings of a grand African journey.”

 2